-Landscaping with Hydrangeas is popular due to their captivating display of beautiful flowers and foliage.
-If right growing conditions are provided, it is also an easy to care shrub.
+Landscaping with Hydrangeas is popular due to its captivating display of beautiful flowers and foliage for a long time.
+Here’re 18 ways to do this!

-Hydrangeas have a long blooming time and beautiful display of flowers, so planting them outside your house in the front garden is a good idea to create an alluring vista.
+Hydrangeas have a long blooming season and a beautiful display of flowers, so planting them outside your house in the front garden is a good idea to create an alluring vista.

-Hydrangeas come in so many varieties and sizes, you can grow appropriate one according to your climate and zone.
-Hydrangea, due its thick foliage growth is a good plant, if you want to cover something for privacy.
-Consider your sitting area in the garden, if you want to cover it for privacy, grow hydrangeas around it.
+Hydrangeas come in so many varieties and sizes.
+You can grow an appropriate one according to your climate and zone.
+Hydrangea, due to its thick foliage growth, is a good plant if you want more privacy.
+Consider your sitting area in the garden–if you want to cover it for privacy, grow hydrangeas around it.

-Grow hydrangeas in pots to add a dab of color in smallest of spaces of your garden and home, another advantage is that you can also keep them indoors during frost.
+Grow hydrangeas in pots to add a dab of color in the smallest of spaces of your garden and home.
+Another advantage is that you can also keep them indoors during frost.

 Grow hydrangeas closer to your garden’s fencing to hide the ugly and boring appearance.
 You can also grow climbing hydrangea, although it is a slow grower but grows similar to other climbers.

-Hydrangeas are perfect to grow on a small patio, terrace or balcony garden.
-You can grow them in decorative planters and fancy containers and exhibit them in most visible part of your garden.
+Hydrangeas are perfect for growing on a small patio, terrace, or balcony garden.
+You can grow them in decorative planters and fancy containers and exhibit them in the most visible part of your garden.

 Stunning view of hydrangea flowers blooming all along the walkway.
-As garden paths look\ vapid alone, you can add some colors to them by growing hydrangeas along them.
+As garden paths look vapid alone, you can add some colors to them by growing hydrangeas along with them.

-Grow hydrangeas in large distinguish planter and place it in your garden from where it will capture the eyes of visitors.
-This is a great idea to create a focal point of your garden.
+Grow hydrangeas in a large, distinguish planter and place it in your garden from where it will capture the eyes of visitors.
+This is a great idea to create a focal point for your garden.

-Beautiful front garden with flower beds of hydrangeas growing all across the lush green lawn is captivating.
-You can create flower beds of hydrangeas if you want to grow other flowers with it, choose from those that require similar conditions to grow.
-You can grow foxglove, impatiens and black-eyed susan with hydrangea.
+You can create flower beds of hydrangeas.
+If you want to grow other flowers with it, choose from those that require similar conditions to grow.
+You can grow foxglove, impatiens, and black-eyed susan with the hydrangea.

 If you have a patio garden, grow hydrangea there and adorn it with its multiple colors.
-Care to plant it in the spot where it will not receive full scorching sun, plants like hosta and heuchera can go well with it.
+Plant it in the spot where it will not receive full scorching sun, plants like hosta and heuchera can go well with it.

-Growing hydrangea in a pot is extremely popular, you can grow it easily and keep it on a windowsill, it looks beautiful.
+Growing hydrangea in a pot is extremely popular.
+You can grow it easily in a balcony garden or anywhere you want–it looks beautiful.

 Do a Japanese garden like set up with stone, pebbles, and bamboo mats and grow hydrangeas there as hydrangeas are native to oriental countries, it is a good idea to use this plant in a Japanese garden.